dpghazi-zz/ecommerce-ab-testing/README.md

 # ECommerce-AB-Testing
-Analyzing A/B Test Results using Probability, A/B Test, and Regression in Python
+Analyzing A/B Test Results using Probability, A/B Test, and Regression
 - Key Concepts
   - Probability
   - A/B Testing